Executing an effective customer data platform (CDP) request for proposal (RFP) process ensures that you select the right CDP for your organization.

 “The most significant thing is to involve everyone in the process,” Nebojsa Savicic, co-founder, Plainly, said.
 “Set clear goals and targets in regards to what you are trying to achieve with the tool and make that your number one guideline, besides your budget.”

-Here are some sample questions to ask prospective CDP vendors to get an idea of the capabilities and scope of the platform.
+Here are some sample questions to ask prospective CDP vendors to gauge the capabilities and scope of the platform.

 Sample Questions to ask CDP vendors